 - To be considered for the award, a creative, research and/or scholarly work must

 be related to the arts and have been completed between March 2, 2019 and

 First Place: $1,000 awarded to the student* and $1,000 for travel awarded to the faculty member.
 Honorable Mention: If applicable

 First Place: $750 awarded to the student* and $750 for travel awarded to the faculty member.
 Honorable Mention: If applicable

 Each winner will also receive a certificate of achievement.

 * Because of federal financial aid guidelines, students may not be able to receive all or part of an award if they are capped in the amount of funds eligible to be received in any academic year.
 Students will be notified if they fall into this category.

 The primary criteria for the selection of the awards is how applicants demonstrate exceptional work through mentored research in the Arts.
 This can be evidenced through, but is not necessarily limited to: works, exhibitions, performances, publications, or any other form of scholarly, creative and/or research work related to the Arts.
 Additional consideration will be given to works that effectively help advance the College’s contributions to the research mission of the University.

 The College’s administrative team (comprised of the Dean, Associate Dean, Assistant Dean, and the School’s Directors) will select the winners.
 Winners will be publicly announced shortly after selection and will be recognized at the College’s annual May commencement ceremony.

-All presentations must be placed in designated display areas of the Douglas O. Blaney Lobby of the Creative Arts Center from the evening of March 24 through April 2, 2020.
+All presentations must be placed in designated display areas of the Douglas O. Blaney Lobby of the Creative Arts Center time and date TBA.

 - The maximum poster size is 46''x 36'' portrait or 36''x46'' landscape.